 These may well be the best earbuds for frequent callers.
 The four-microphone array picks up your voice with ease while working to counteract background noise.
 It’s possible to use a lone earbud and retain most of your interface control, though you’ll need to call on your digital assistant of choice to adjust volume in this mode.

-Some people actually prefer the vertical pipe design of the AirPods, and for them, the RHA TrueConnect earbuds represent a clear upgrade.
-With several options for silicone tips in the box, they offer more comfort options, and the sound signature features punchy bass that’s tuned just right to avoid dominating your tracks.
+Some people fancy Apple’s vertical pipe design, and for them, the RHA TrueConnect earbuds are a significant upgrade.
+Several silicone tip options allow for more customized comfort, and the punchy bass highlights a sound signature that’s tuned just right and won’t muddle your tracks.

 Digital Trends may earn commission on products purchased through our links, which supports the work we do for our readers.